acteng/netgen/README.md

     ├── rnet.pmtiles
     └── rnet_output_osrm_overline.geojson

+From that point you can visualise the pmtiles in the website at [od2net.org](https://od2net.org) or other front-end application, as shown below.

+## Adjusting uptake functions

+The example above visualises *all* trips to school, not just active travel trips.

+## Other approaches to network generation

 An advantage of `od2net` is that it can generate the network and routes in a single step.
 For other approaches, we need to calculate the routes first, as shown below.